efabless/openlane2/docs/source/getting_started/newcomers/index.md

-OpenLane is a powerful and versatile infrastructure library that enables the construction of digital {term}`application-specific integrated circuit <ASIC>` implementation flows based on open-source and commercial EDA tools.
+OpenLane is a powerful and versatile infrastructure library that enables the construction of digital {term}`application-specific integrated circuit <ASIC>` implementation flows based on open-source and commercial {term}`EDA` tools.

 It includes a {flow}`reference flow named "Classic" <Classic>` that is constructed entirely using open-source EDA tools- abstracting their behavior and allowing the user to configure them using a single file.

 OpenLane also supports the ability to freely extend or modify the flow using Python scripts and utilities.